I’m currently looking for freelancing and contracting work. I enjoy …

 I’ve been working as a manager for technology companies since the early 90s (my résumé).
-I’m extremely curious which sometimes takes me in unexpected directions.
 I’ve founded startups, nonprofits and community groups.
 I was in the US for the dotcom and web 2.0 technology bubbles, and came home to work on The Lord of the Rings and later Avatar (my film credits).
 These exciting periods contrast with the more reflective time I’ve spent travelling, studying, working on permaculture farms and living in intentional communities.

 One of my favourite things about freelancing is the variety.
 I enjoy meeting new people and helping to solve all kinds of challenges.